epatr/epatr-snippets/README.md

-# epatr-snippets
+# Eric Patrick's Snippets

-Application settings, dotfiles, registry hacks, etc.
+A collection of application settings, dotfiles, registry hacks, and more for the discerning Eric Patrick inside each of us.